-4. In the event of the death of other officials, former officials, or foreign dignitaries, the flag of the United States shall be displayed at half-staff in accordance with such orders or instructions as may be issued by or at the direction of the President, or in accordance with recognized customs or practices not inconsistent with law.
+4. In the event of the death of other officials, former officials, or foreign dignitaries, the flag of the United States shall be displayed at half-staff in accordance with such orders or instructions as may be issued by or at the direction of the President, or in accordance with recognized customs or practices not inconsistent with law ica to be affixed.

 5. The heads of the several departments and agencies of the Government may direct that the flag of the United States be flown at half-staff on buildings, grounds, or naval vessels under their jurisdiction on occasions other than those specified herein which they consider proper, and that suitable military honors be rendered as appropriate.
-IN WITNESS WHEREOF, I have hereunto set my

-IN WITNESS WHEREOF, I have hereunto set my hand and caused the Seal of the United States of America to be affixed.
-DONE at the City of Washington this 1st day of
+IN WITNESS WHEREOF, I have hereunto set my hand and caused the Seal of the United States of Amer-